 NYS Regulations define RtI as a school district's process to determine if a student responds to scientific, research-based instruction.
 For a complete definition of RtI and related RtI policy framework see April 2008 NYSED Field Memo or visit 8 NYCRR section 100.2(ii) Click here for additional information.

-The New York State Response to Intervention Technical Assistance Center (NYS RtI-TAC) is supported by a 5-year contract with the New York State Education Department P-12, Office of Special Education.
+The New York State Response to Intervention Technical Assistance Center (NYS RtI-TAC) is supported through a Memorandum of Understanding between Buffalo State College and the New York State Education Department, Office of Special Education.
 Our mission is to support capacity-building efforts of NYS schools to implement proven and promising practices within a Response to Intervention model.
 This website is designed to provide resources and tools to educators and families regarding effective RtI practices.
 Please consider this website a work in progress that will continue to expand and evolve as we continue to add additional RtI resources.